ChrisMusson/SudokuSolver/README.md

 - Entropic - each set of 3 consecutive cells on marked lines must contain one low digit (1, 2, 3), one medium digit (4, 5, 6), and one high digit (7, 8, 9).

+- XV - cells seperated by an X must sum to 10, while cells seperated by a V must sum to 5.

+  - Negative XV - cells without an X or V between them must sum to neither 10 nor 5.

+- Renban - cells in marked regions must contain consecutive, non-repeating digits in any order.

 ## How to Use
 Every variant described here has a valid example of a puzzle in the `puzzles/` folder.